UNITED STATES

 ● | “ADSs” refers to the American depositary shares, two of which represent one Class A ordinary share; |

-● | “China” or “PRC” refers to the People’s Republic of China, excluding, for the purpose of this annual report only, Hong Kong, Macau, and Taiwan; |
+● | “China” or “PRC” refers to the People’s Republic of China; |

 ● | “content creators” refers to users who have generated at least one piece of content; |

-● | “mobile MAUs” refers to the number of mobile devices that launch our mobile app at least once in a given month. “average mobile MAUs” for a period is calculated by dividing the sum of mobile MAUs for each month during a specified period by the number of months in the period; |
+● | “mobile MAUs” refers to the number of mobile devices that launch our mobile apps at least once in a given month; |

 ● | “monthly active users” or “MAUs” refers to the sum of our mobile MAUs and the number of logged-in users who visit our PC or mobile website at least once in a given month, after eliminating duplicates. “average MAUs” for a period is calculated by dividing the sum of MAUs for each month during a specified period by the number of months in the period; |

-● | “monthly subscribing members” refers to the number of our Yan Selection (盐选) members in a specified month. “average monthly subscribing members” for a period is calculated by dividing the sum of monthly subscribing members for each month during a specified period by the number of months in the period; |
+● | “monthly subscribing members” refers to the number of our Yan Selection members in a specified month; and “average monthly subscribing members” for a period is calculated by dividing the sum of monthly subscribing members for each month during a specified period by the number of months in the period; |

 ● | “ordinary shares” or “shares” refers to our Class A ordinary shares and Class B ordinary shares, par value US$0.000125 per share; |